-Mode Description Drive Lock Mode1 All doors lock when the vehicle's speed reaches about 15 km/h.
-All doors lock when the brake pedal is depressed and the transmission is taken out of $[\mathbf{P}]$ .
+Mode Description Drive Lock Mode1 All doors lock when the vehicle's speed reach about 15 km/h (10 mph).
+Park Lock Mode 2 All doors lock when the brake pedal is depressed and the transmission is taken out of $[\mathbf{P}]$.
 Off The auto door locking is deactivated all the time.